gbouritsas/cvpr18_multimodal_weakly_supervised_learning/README.md

 Description

+The implementation of the CVPR 2018 paper "Multimodal Visual Concept Learning with Weakly Supervised Learning Techinques" [1].
+We provide the end-to-end system of weakly supervised face recognition.
+In particular the system comprises of three components: 1) face pipeline, 2) script pipeline, 3) multimodal weakly supervised learning.
+The implementation of 1) and 3) builds on previous code from Dr. Piotr Bojanowski (https://github.com/piotr-bojanowski/face-pipeline and https://github.com/piotr-bojanowski/actor-action respectively).
+We also thank Dr. Bojanowski for the implementation of the Dynamic Time Warping algorithm for the script-subtitle alignment.
 =====================================
 Code
 =====================================
 ### face-pipeline (MATLAB) :
-This code is adapted from Piotr Bojanowski (https://github.com/piotr-bojanowski/face-pipeline) and it is based on [2],[3] and [4].
+This code is based on [2],[3] and [4].
 The main modifications are:

 - parallel implementation of the code
 - small modifications in the formation of the face tracks (detector score threshold, post-processing of face tracks)